97arushisharma/97arushisharma.github.io/README.md

 Associate Software Engineer at Guavus with a Big Data developer role.<br><br>
 **Gemini Solutions Private Limited, Gurugram**<br>
 _Jan,2019-Jul,2019_<br>
-Technical Trainee at Gemini where I am currently working on Java Spring Boot web services.
-Also work with Docker, Kubernetes, Linux and Python(Flask).<br><br>
+Technical Trainee at Gemini where I was responsible for building Java Spring Boot web services.
+Also worked with Docker, Kubernetes, Linux and Python(Flask).<br><br>
 **Design and Innovation Center, UIET, Panjab University**<br>
 _Jan,2018- May,2018_<br>
 Project Intern at DIC, UIET, Chandigarh under the guidance of [Dr. Naveen Aggarwal](http://uiet.puchd.ac.in/faculty2018/cvs%20of%20CSE/NaveenAggarwal.pdf)(Principal Investigator, DIC, UIET) responsible for creating a desktop application for translating Hindi-English mixed sentences into english.
 The hindi part of the sentences could be in romanized form.<br><br>